 This similar (and rare) word describes someone who is utterly lacking in lore—or, more specifically, knowledge, facts, data, info, etc. Loreless was spotted occasionally in the 1300s and rarely since.
 It turned up in 1836 in Tait's Edinburgh Magazine, in a description of “The poetry of his loreless soul.”

 Not all ignorance is bad.
 Sometimes calling out a person for their lack of knowledge is complimentary, depending on who’s doing the calling: For example, a flatty is ignorant of the ways and means of criminality, especially being a thief.
-The term is apparently related to flatfoot, a word for a police officer; Green’s Dictionary of Slang records it as also meaning a clueless cop.
+The term is apparently related to flatfoot, a word for a police officer; Green’s Dictionary of Slang records a version of flatty referring to a clueless cop.

 This variation of incognizant is rare but wonderful.
 It appeared in G.H.
 Taylor’s The Excursion of a Village Curate in 1827, in a sentence that doesn’t exactly show respect to an elder: “I pardon you, my choleric incognoscent octogenarian.”